MMunibas/Asparagus/README.md

 <img src="https://github.com/LIVazquezS/Asparagus/blob/main/data/logo.png" width="50%">

 ## Current Remarks:
- - PyCHARMM interfaces currently out of order
+ - PyCHARMM interfaces currently out of order (scheduled to be fixed: 12th of July 2026)

 ## What is this?
  - A refined implementation of PhysNet and PainNN (and more atomistic NN to come) in PyTorch.